English claims to the French throne: Edward III's claim

 He went on to claim he would rule in accordance with French law and on the advice of the French nobles.
 His aim was to restore peace to the kingdom and he had only resorted to war to defend his rights because of Philip's unreasonableness.

 In November 1340, Edward delivered to Pope Benedict XII a document setting out the legal case justifying his claim.
-This was expanded upon in a more detailed legal brief used at a peace conference in 1344 presided over by Benedict's successor, Clement VI, at the papal palace at Avignon.
+This was expanded upon in a more detailed legal brief used at a peace conference in 1344 presided over by Benedict's successor, Pope Clement VI, at the papal palace at Avignon.
 The legal argument put forward was that a prohibition on inheritance by a female, which was accepted as being a rule of the French succession by virtue of the decision of the 1317 assembly, did not prevent inheritance of the crown through a female.
 The French had claimed, vaguely, that it had been established by custom that the crown could not be inherited through females.
 In response, the English lawyers argued that there was no "custom and practice" to be deciphered, only the express enactments of the assemblies in 1317 and 1322.
 The issue in hand could not have been considered by those bodies because there were no candidates who could have claimed the crown through a female.
 The English also appealed to principles of Roman law which permitted inheritance through females.

 One potential weakness in Edward's claim was that Louis X's daughter, Joan, had given birth in 1332 to a son, Charles of Navarre.
 Applying the arguments of Edward's lawyers could mean that he had priority over Edward's claim.
 But the case for Charles of Navarre attracted little attention or support.
 In 1328, Edward had been the only Capetian descendant to formally declare a counter-claim to Philip of Valois.
 Joan had not done so, and a retrospective claim by someone who had not been born at that time was seen as dubious.